Decorative Metals: The Truth Behind Commonly Used Misleading Terms

-Hot rolled steel is often sold with a ultra tough hard oxide film known as "mill scale" that is blue/black/grey and some designers are simply after that look.
+Steel is most often sold with a ultra tough hard oxide film known as "mill scale" that is blue/black/grey.
+Some owners and designers are simply after that look.
 However, if that scale is removed, raw steel can be brushed, polished or blasted and then "blackened" using paints, chemical conversion coatings often referred to as patinas, gun bluing or black oxide finishes, and waxes.
 Frequently, there will be a combination of two or more of these processes used to reach the desired effect, and two finishers may arrive at the same place using two totally different methods!
-Because of this variety of applications and materials, to simply specify "blackened steel" will not effectively clarify the finishing process, nor will this general specification prevent conflict with other trades for the architect or designer.
+Because of this variety of applications and materials, to simply specify "blackened steel" will not effectively clarify the finishing process.
+This incomplete finish specification will also create conflict with other trades.
 The potential for miscommunication will also limit the fabricator/finisher's ability to properly price the work, resulting in apples to oranges bidding.

 Here is an example of two parts turned from steel bar: one has been nearly polished and is ready for patina, the other has been patinated and lacquered.
 The polished metal, combined with the high gloss lacquer, over a black patina gives the finish a black mirror effect with lots of depth.
 This is one of dozens of variations on a blackened steel finish.